d3x0r/JSOX-RFC/draft-d3x0r-JSOX.md

 	accepts '=' as a nul terminator.
    The following characters are accepted at the final encoding, but most
 	will require quoting.
-With the above defined sequence quotes may be omitted on binary typed array information.
+With the above defined sequence quotes may be omitted on binary typed array information, iff the sequence does not start with a number digit.

+   When converting from a base64 string, these characters might also be used as alternatives to '$' and '_'.

+  -
 		'$':62
 		'+':62
 		'-':62
 		'.':62
+  -
 		'_':63
 		'/':63
 		',':63

 # Numbers